 - the shocks to capital in Europe from 1950-1980

-- the evolution of the capital-income ratio in the USA
+- the evolution of the wealth-income ratio in the USA

 - the importance of slavery in the origins of US capitalism

-Figure 4.5 depicts national capital in Europe from 1870-2010.
+Figure 4.5 depicts national wealth in Europe from 1870-2010.
 This long term trend is useful as it captures the two waves of globalization that have shaped capitalist development (1870-1910 and 1980-present).

 All the available estimates reveal a similar capital/income ratio for Spain, Italy, Austria and the Netherlands (Spain experienced a more rapid rise due in their capital/income ratios, much like Ireland, due to it’s housing bubble in the 2000’s).